 Despite the busy marine traffic, the Oakland Estuary is one of the best urban paddling spots in the San Francisco Bay.
 Explore a graveyard of sunken ships, and be on the lookout for seals, leopard sharks, and bat rays as you paddle along.
 Circle Coast Guard Island, and dock for lunch overlooking the marina at Quinn’s Lighthouse Restaurant & Pub.

 Just three blocks from the Oakland Jack London Square Station is California Canoe and Kayak, where rentals of paddleboards and single or double kayaks range from $25 to $50.
 The long-standing company supports local nonprofits, including Friends of the River, the Tuolumne River Trust, American Whitewater, Save San Francisco Bay, Rivers for Change, and many others who work to preserve a clean, healthy coastal environment.

 Nearest Station: Martinez

 Among the protected wetlands and coastal bluffs of Carquinez Strait, the Sacramento and San Joaquin rivers meet.
-The currents and tides can be difficult to navigate for newbies, so we recommend a guided kayak tour from Westwind Adventures in the Martinez Marina (a 10-minute walk from our Martinez Station).
-Introductory three-hour tours cost $55 per paddler, including rentals.
+We do advise newbies that the currents and tides can be difficult to navigate and there is currently no class or rental service.

-After a quick lesson in the marina, you can head a little farther out to glide past reeds and cattails to likely spot snowy egrets, sandpipers, and long-legged stilts.
+For those who are seeking a thrill on the water, you can head a little farther out to glide past reeds and cattails to likely spot snowy egrets, sandpipers, and long-legged stilts.
 Head to Shipwreck Beach and see the skeletal remains of The Forester, a four-masted sailboat, before you take a long arc back to the marina.

 3. Suisun Marsh